 (Led by Gabriel Galindez Cruz)

 Meets once a week for 1 ½ hours.

 Admission: according to availability.
 Any free spots will be advertised on our website.

-Prices: 120 EUR for one school term.
+Prices: 120 EUR for half a year.
 No classes during school vacations or on bank holidays.